traumedy/Video-Download/readme.md

 ### Usage

 URL list can either be a text file (.txt) with a list of URLs (lines beginning with # are ignored) or an HTML file (.html) of bookmarks exported from a browser.
+Google "`export bookmarks <browser>`" for detail on how to export bookmarks from your browser.
+Most browsers except for Safari (thanks Apple) use a common HTML file format so unlisted browsers are likely to be supported.

 Tested with browsers:
 .
 Safari (MacOS)